 Individual training plan

 No worker wants to feel like just another body.
-But creating a truly individual training plan means sitting down with your team and understanding where they are — and where they need to be.
-Once you’ve done that, here are some individual training plans you can work together to create:
+But creating a truly individual training program means sitting down with your team and understanding where they are — and where they need to be.
+Once you’ve done that, here are some individual training plan samples you can work together to create:

 This individual training plan template is ideal for staffers who need to work on their performance before they fall into the range of under-performing.
 Having templates like this on hand can help turn you from a reactive manager into a proactive one.
 In other words, you can head off minor issues before they become major problems.